-There are 15 different areas in Glasgow included in GoWell – one of which is Red Road.
+There were 15 different areas in Glasgow included in GoWell – one of which was Red Road.
 Our study area boundaries for Red Road are shown on the map.

-We are also studying the wider area surrounding the multi-storey flats.
+We also studied the wider area surrounding the multi-storey flats.
 For information on that area visit the Wider Red Road study area page.

-We are interested in studying Red Road because it is part of the regeneration programme taking place in Glasgow.
-This has involved a range of activities such as building new homes, refurbishment, demolition and efforts to give communities more of a voice and to support communities with improved services and amenities.
-These activities have provided an opportunity to find out from local residents if and how their health and lives change as a result of investment in their homes and neighbourhoods.
+We were interested in studying Red Road because was is part of the regeneration programme that took place in Glasgow.
+This involved a range of activities such as building new homes, refurbishment, demolition and efforts to give communities more of a voice and to support communities with improved services and amenities.
+These activities provided an opportunity to find out from local residents if and how their health and lives changed as a result of investment in their homes and neighbourhoods.

-We have conducted four surveys in Red Road to date: in 2006 in which 327 residents were interviewed; 2008 in which 231 residents were interviewed; 2011 in which 196 residents were interviewed; and 2015 in which 105 residents were interviewed.
+We conducted four surveys in Red Road: in 2006 in which 327 residents were interviewed; 2008 in which 231 residents were interviewed; 2011 in which 196 residents were interviewed; and 2015 in which 105 residents were interviewed.
 In total, 859 interviews took place.

 A small selection of findings from these four surveys with Red Road residents are shown below:

 - In 2015, 88% of residents were satisfied or very satisfied with their home.
 This is a big increase from had declined from 66% in 2006.

 - In 2015, 85% of participants were very or fairly satisfied with their neighbourhood as a place to live.
 This had increased from 61% in 2006.